-The heat pump's condenser is equipped with a requirement-dependent speed control system.
+The heat pump's compressor is equipped with are equipped with a speed control system, as needed.
 The power control on conventional heat pumps provides only two states, either ON (full output) or OFF (no output).
 The heat pump turns on below a specified temperature and turns off when this temperature is reached.
 This kind of heat regulation is very inefficient.
-Heat regulation in the Remko inverter heat pump is modulated to the actual need.
-The electronics system has an integrated frequency-converter which serves to modify the condenser speed and the speed of the blower as required.
-The condenser works at a higher speed when under full load than under partial load.
+Heat regulation in the REMKO inverter heat pump is modulated to the actual need and is adjusted to suit actual needs.
+The electronics system has an integrated frequency-converter which serves to modify the compressor speed and the speed of the fan as required.
+The compressor works at a higher speed when under full load than under partial load.
 The lower speeds ensure a longer operational lifetime for the components, improved coefficient of performance and lower noise.
 Lower speeds also result in lower energy consumption (electricity) and longer service life.
 I.e.: inverter heat-pumps will run practically throughout the heating season.
 In all, the highest efficiency possible.

-Fig. 47: Modern inverter technology
+Fig. 36: Modern inverter technology